Guqin Handbooks

 (Return)

 Reconstructions are not considered complete unless I have made recordings and transcriptions.
 Even then they should be considered tentative.
 Here, the first number in brackets is the number of melodies I have recorded from that handbook, with a link to the recording or list of the recordings.
-Other than those melodies as published during the Ming dynasty I have recorded only a few more.
+Other than those melodies as published during the Ming dynasty (or in Japan shortly after the end of the Ming) I have recorded only a few more.
 These include:

 1. Xianweng Cao